Directus Alternative (2026) — Admin Panel on Live Databases

 Directus can still be a better fit when you want a broader data platform with APIs, content modeling, and a wider CMS-style surface area.
 SilentDock is intentionally narrower and more operations-focused.

-Can SilentDock support this directus alternative for teams that already have a live database workflow on an existing MySQL, PostgreSQL, and MongoDB database?
+Can SilentDock support this directus alternative (2026) — admin panel on live databases workflow on an existing MySQL, PostgreSQL, and MongoDB database?

 Yes.
-SilentDock is designed for teams that already have production data and need a secure admin layer on top of it.
+SilentDock is designed for anyone who already has production data and needs a secure admin layer on top of it.

 Do we need to expose the database to the public internet?